huahaiy/talks/conj2018/PITCHME.md

 - Many AI assistants on phone and in home
 - Many commercial products in enterprises

+Note:

+- We all know that the AI summer is back.
+AI is in the news often these days.
+- READ

 ---

 ### Rise of Deep Learning (DL)